-HubSpot’s marketing blog has an email sign up form with clear benefit statement.
+The Hustle website has an email sign-up form with a clear benefit statement.
 Any website visitor could look at this subscription landing page and understand what they will get from signing up in a matter of seconds.

-Anthropologie places their email sign up form towards the bottom of their homepage after users have had a chance to look around and become familiar with the site.
-Their signup form has a short description about what leads can expect once they sign up.
-Anthropologie also respects their visitors’ time by simply asking for an email address to sign up.
+Anthropologie places their email sign-up form towards the bottom of their homepage after users have had a chance to look around and become familiar with the site.
+Their sign-up form has a short description of what leads can expect once they sign up.
+Anthropologie also respects their visitors’ time by simply asking for an email address.

 Quest Nutrition’s form is in a pop-up window that dims the background, eliminating any distractions.
-The form offers incentives like recipes, discounts and surprises for visitors to sign up.
-Only an email address is required to sign up.
-Website visitors have the option to bypass the pop-up and look around the site instead.
+The form offers incentives like recipes, discounts, and surprises for visitors to sign up.
+Only an email address is required.
+Website visitors also have the option to bypass the pop-up and look around the site instead.

 Email sign-up forms are a simple, efficient, and effective way to obtain leads, create more conversions, and increase your overall sales.
 You’ll reach your audience with email sign-up forms that are straightforward and embedded in a convenient location on your website.